This post was most recently updated on March 28th, 2023.4 min read.

 While Messaging extensions are cool, the most flexible and rich experience can be – in my mind – achieved by using interactive tabs.
 This way, you can embed pretty much any custom SPFx webpart you’ve built for SharePoint to your Teams channel instead.

 Below, I’m showing a simple screenshot of a custom SPFx webpart added to a Team’s General channel.
-The perhaps coolest part is, that this works both in the desktop client, browser and the (for the most part) the mobile app!
+The perhaps coolest part is, that this works both in the desktop client, browser and the (for the most part) mobile app!

 But how does this all happen in practice?